Frequently Asked Questions about Divorce Mediation

 The number and length of sessions depends on the complexity of the issues being addressed, your level of conflict, and your timeline.
-As a very general guideline, family mediation to address just custody and parenting time might involve 3 to 6 joint 2hr sessions.
+As a very general guideline, family mediation to create a Parenting Plan that will be filed with the court might involve 3 to 6 joint 2hr sessions.

 HOW MUCH DOES MEDIATION COST?

-The cost for mediation is $175.00 per 55-minute hour.
-Payment is made at the end of each session.
-Phone calls, emails and other communications in between sessions that are over 10 minutes, as well as writing of memos or agreements, are billed at the hourly rate.
+The cost for mediation is $185.00 per 55-minute hour.
+Payment is made at the end of each session through auto-pay.
+Phone calls, emails and other communications in between sessions that are over 5 minutes, as well as writing of session notes, memorandums or agreements, are billed at the hourly rate.
 If the cost of mediation is a hardship please let me know immediately so we can talk about options.
-I offer a sliding scale and payment plan options.

 CAN I BILL INSURANCE FOR MEDIATION?